Drill sergeants investigated for sexual misconduct at Fort Benning

 The U.S. military received a record number of sexual assault reports in 2016 — 6,172 cases compared to 6,082 the previous year and 3,604 cases in 2012 — although experts say many more go unreported.

-Anonymous Pentagon surveys that include unreported incidents found 14,900 service members experienced some kind of kind of sexual assault in 2016, down from 20,300 in the previous survey conducted in 2014.
+Anonymous Pentagon surveys that include unreported incidents found 14,900 service members experienced some kind of sexual assault in 2016, down from 20,300 in the previous survey conducted in 2014.

 Related: Sexual Assaults Increased at Two of the Three Military Academies